material-admin/doc-material-components/cards-examples/Android/Android-card-article.md

 7. Buttons (optional)
 8. Icons (optional)

-**Note:** All the optional elements of a card's content are implemented through the use of other views/components, as shown on the [card example](#card-example) section.
-With the exception of the optional checked icon, explained below.
+_**Note:** All the optional elements of a card's content (with the exception of the optional checked icon) are implemented through the use of other views/components, as shown in the [card example](#card-example) section._

 #### Container attributes